List of tallest buildings in Europe

 The Lakhta Center in Saint Petersburg is the tallest skyscraper in Europe.

-Seven of the ten tallest buildings in Europe are located within the Moscow International Business Center (MIBC).

 This list of tallest buildings in Europe ranks skyscrapers in Europe by height exceeding 190 m.
-For decades, only a few major cities, such as Milan, Moscow, Istanbul, London, Paris, Frankfurt, Warsaw contained skyscrapers.
-In recent years, however, construction has spread to many other cities on the continent, including Lyon, Manchester, Madrid and Rotterdam.
+For decades, only a few major cities, such as Frankfurt, Istanbul, London, Moscow, Paris and Warsaw contained skyscrapers.
+In recent years, however, construction has spread to many other cities on the continent, including Madrid, Manchester, Milan, Lyon and Rotterdam.
 The tallest building in Europe is the Lakhta Center, located in Saint Petersburg, Russia.

-As of 2025, only one European city has 100 or more skyscrapers exceeding 150 m: Moscow (124).
-Five other European cities have 10 or more skyscrapers exceeding 150 m: Istanbul (52, out of a total of 77 skyscrapers), London (43), Paris (24), Frankfurt (20), and Warsaw (17).
-Additionally, only four cities in Europe have supertall skyscrapers: Moscow (6), Saint Petersburg (1), Warsaw (1), and London (1).
+As of 2026, one European city has 100 or more skyscrapers exceeding 150 m: Moscow (144).
+Six other European cities have 10 or more skyscrapers exceeding 150 m: Istanbul (56, out of a total of 77 skyscrapers), London (43), Paris (24), Frankfurt (20), Warsaw (20), and Manchester (11).
+Additionally, four cities in Europe have supertall skyscrapers: Moscow (6), Saint Petersburg (1), Warsaw (1), and London (1).
 Istanbul also has one supertall skyscraper, but it is located on the Asian side of the city.